Sharan-Ravula/sql-dwh-project/README.md

-├── scripts/                            # SQL scripts for ETL and transformations │   ├── silver/                         # Scripts for cleaning, transforming data and quality checks │   ├── gold/                           # Scripts for creating analytical models and quality checks │   ├── init_database.sql               # to initialize the database, with commands │
+├── scripts/                            # SQL scripts for ETL and transformations │   ├── silver/                         # Scripts for cleaning, transforming data and quality checks │   ├── gold/                           # Scripts for creating analytical models and quality checks │   ├── eda/                            # Contains scripts for initial data profiling, verifying database schema, and identifying key business measures and date boundaries.
+│   ├── ada/                            # Contains scripts for advanced logic such as time-series trends, year-over-year performance, and complex customer segmentation.
+│   ├── init_database.sql               # to initialize the database, with commands
+│
 ├── README.md                           # Project overview and instructions